 Residents also lead group visits for behavioral health issues.
 Rotations during second year on community medicine and behavioral health provide experiences in counseling and residents learn about available community resources.
 Additionally, physician wellness is a key part of our behavioral health curriculum and a major focus of our program in general.

 For one month during intern year and another during third year, residents train in the second busiest emergency room in Western North Carolina, where they focus on actively managing critically ill patients, as well as gain procedural experience.
 Residents will often perform additional procedures in the ER while on call for the inpatient service.
 Family doctors in rural areas are expected to care for acutely ill patients in an emergency setting, and our residents are comfortable caring for our patients in this environment.
-Our residents also have and ER month in their second year dedicated to pediatric emergency medicine at Mission Hospital..
+Our residents also have an ER month in their second year dedicated to pediatric emergency medicine at Mission Hospital.

 Our residents spend one month during intern year on a surgery rotation rotating with the surgical group from Pardee Hospital.
 During this month, their emphasis is on evaluation for surgical intervention, basic surgical skills, endoscopy, and post-surgical care.
 Residents also use this opportunity to become adept at intubations and procedural techniques that are useful during their longitudinal call.
 During third year, our residents have a dedicated Procedural Skills rotation where they will have an entire month dedicated to both outpatient and inpatient procedural skills.

 One month during intern year and one during second year are spent with local orthopedic and sports medicine practices.
 Residents learn outpatient management of orthopedic problems and participate in surgery.
 During the second year, residents rotate through sports medicine clinics and physical therapy.
 Residents are encouraged to learn sports medicine procedures and techniques for use with their continuity patients.
 Residents will also have the opportunity to be involved with local sports teams and events.